 Summary: CakePHP: the sweetest way to build web apps!
 This reliable PHP framework is the perfect baking ingredient for your next project.
 Its simple syntax and abundance of built-in features will have you creating tasty web treats in no time.
 Plus, with a thriving community of developers and users, you’ll always be aware of the situation.
 This blog delves into why we love using CakePHP for our web development projects and why it continues to be a workhorse among PHP frameworks.

-Initially created in 1995, PHP is one of the prominent server-side scripting languages that still helps 7 out of 10 websites succeed.
-According to Google Trends PHP still outshines all its competitors, nearly 25 years after its birth.
+Initially created in 1995, PHP is one of the major server-side scripting languages that helps 7 out of 10 websites succeed.
+According to Google Trends, PHP still outshines all its competitors nearly 25 years after its birth.

 Amongst these, the venerable CakePHP is often crowned as the workhorse of PHP frameworks.
 Let us explore why.